 Special needs children require different environments compared to other kids.
 Due to the main problems being sensory overload, physical restrictions and difficulties in social interactions, the design process should have these factors included to avoid any problems from occurring.
 It’s vital to avoid children with learning difficulties suffering during play time.

 Regardless of what the child might have, they should still be catered for.
-Ofsted bases their ratings highly on equality on how special needs kids are treated compared to other pupils.
-A balance of fairness is required to achieve a higher rating and by creating the play facility to reflect that can make your school rated even higher.
+Ofsted bases their ratings highly on equality on how SEN kids are treated compared to other pupils.
+A balance of fairness is required to achieve a higher rating and by creating the play area facility to reflect that can make your school rated even higher.

 SEN Play Area Designs